Patient Engagement in Clinical Development service: Information Sheet for Life Sciences Organisations

-Who will be able to see my information and will this be shared?
+Who will be able to see my contact information and will this be shared?

-Once you have registered the Study via the form, only approved members of staff based at the NIHR Clinical Research Network will be able to access your information.
-This includes the Facilitator, the Head of Business Development and Marketing and the Stakeholder Engagement Manager at the NIHR Clinical Research Network.
-Your information will be stored in a private Google Sheet hosted on the NIHR HUB.
+Once you have registered your study using our online registration form, only approved members of staff based at the NIHR Clinical Research Network will be able to access your information.
+This includes the Facilitator, and the Head of Business Development and Marketing.
+Your contact information will be stored in a private Google Sheet hosted on the NIHR HUB.

 - Description of the study

-- Description of the ‘ask’ of Patient Groups participating in the study
+- Description of the ‘ask’ for patients participating in the study

 - What stage is the study at in the research lifecycle

-- Criteria for Patient eligibility participating in the study
+- Proposed patient eligibility criteria for participating in the proposed study

-Remember, Patients are volunteering their time to participate in research and for some it may be the first time they are involved in research due to a condition they have been diagnosed with, therefore, we’d like to encourage a cooperative approach when collaborating with Patient Groups and a focus on the principles of two way involvement.
+Remember, patients are volunteering their time to participate in research and for some it may be the first time they are involved in research in relation to a condition they have been diagnosed with.
+Therefore we encourage a cooperative approach when collaborating with Patient Groups and participants.

 Payment for use of Service

-Yes!
-There is no charge for you to register your Study for the Patient Engagement Service.
+There is no charge for you to register your study for the service.

-At what point will the Clinical Research Network start charging for use of the Service
+At what point will the Clinical Research Network start charging for the use of the Service?

-If a Patient Group has been matched, then what is the remuneration package the NIHR Clinical Research Network is offering to Patient Groups for participation and how will I be charged for this?
+If participants have been matched, what is the remuneration package the NIHR Clinical Research Network is offering to individuals for participation and how will I be charged for this?

-If a Patient Group has been matched to the remit of the Study, then the CRN will draw up a Letter of Agreement which includes a quotation of the charges.
+If participants have been matched to the patient engagement request, we will create a Letter of Agreement which includes all estimated the charges.
 The costing model is based on:

 - Patient costs, which include remuneration, travel and subsistence.
-We use the NIHR INVOLVE guidelines to calculate the Patient costs
+We use the NIHR guidelines to calculate the patient costs.

-- NIHR Clinical Research Network Facilitator costs of identifying the Patient Group, introducing the Patient Group to you and then facilitating the remit of the ‘ask’.
-This is based on a fixed day rate and you will receive a copy of the timesheets for reference
+- NIHR Clinical Research Network Facilitator costs of identifying the Patient Group, identifying participants and facilitating the patient engagement activities.
+This is based on a fixed day rate and you will receive a copy of the timesheets for reference.

-- Consumables - this can include venue hire, catering (as appropriate) and any travel expenses and consumables
+- Consumables - this can include venue hire, catering (as appropriate) and any travel expenses and other consumables.

-- Sustainability charge - this is a percentage charge for the NIHR Clinical Research Network to re-invest in developing the offerings of the Service
+- Sustainability charge - this is a percentage charge for the NIHR Clinical Research Network to re-invest in continuing, developing and expanding the service capacity.

 Withdraw, feedback and complaints

-If you would like to withdraw from the Service, please complete this Form.
+If you would like to withdraw from the Service, please complete this withdrawal request form.

 How will questions, complaints and problems be managed?

-If you would like to provide feedback or raise questions, please complete this Form.
+If you would like to provide feedback or ask a question, please complete this feedback form

 Terms of service